Tezzj/digi-diner/README.md

   - MongoDB Atlas (menu items)
   - Neon DB PostgreSQL (orders)

-## Why Both MongoDB and PostgreSQL?
+## MongoDB and PostgreSQL

-I chose MongoDB for menu items because restaurant menus can change a lot—new categories, specials, or item options.
-MongoDB's flexible schema makes this easy.
-For orders, I wanted strong data integrity and the ability to do relational queries (like order history by customer), so PostgreSQL was the best fit.
+I chose mongodb for menu items as there can be many types of data which are not related to each other.
+I used postgres for order information, as it can be related with users data and menu items, and it is more structured.

 ## How to Run Locally